Diastasis Recti Postpartum

 When walking remember to breathe and hold in your core.

-Only do as much as you feel comfortable and start small.
+With any of these activities only do as much as you feel comfortable and start small

 The healing process is going to be slow and may take a few months but you will start to feel better in a few weeks and notice a big difference in how you look and how your stomach muscles feel.
 When I started doing these exercises I noticed a big difference in my movements and sitting up after a week!